wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/introduction-to-winautomation/includes/6-winautomation-features.md

 Multitasking and Smart Concurrency policy is a feature that allows the application to govern and limit parallel Process Execution.

-Processes can be configured and executed simultaneously.
+Processes can be configured and run simultaneously.
 WinAutomation concurrency policy will ensure optimum performance in terms of time and efficiency.

 WinAutomation allows for as many Processes to be run as the hardware can support.